MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/Configure-sms-channel-twilio.md

 > [!NOTE]
 > Only US phone numbers are supported.

-### Configure the SMS channel in Omnichannel admin center
+## Set up the SMS channel for Twilio in Omnichannel admin center

+### Configure the SMS number

 1. In the site map of Omnichannel admin center, select **Channels** under **General Settings**, and select **Add account**.
 2. Enter the following details: